.

-A group of former sailors came to settle down around Santa Cruz in the 1820s.
+A group of former sailors came to settle down around Santa Cruz (and elsewhere in California) in the early 1800s.

 A few adventurous non-Spanish Europeans did find their way north from Monterey, especially to Branciforte.
 The pueblo’s special civic status and independence from the Mission made it a good place to make a fresh start.
 Thanks to the work of local historical researchers, we know something about a few of those adventurers (see ‘Further reading’ below).
 This group had several characteristics in common.
 They were: